ys-zhang/obsidian-vault-research/Compiler/Rust/Rust.md

 -   `FnMut` can change the environment because it mutably borrows values.
 -   `Fn` borrows values from the environment immutably.

+> [!NOTE]
-When a closure captures a value from its environment, it uses memory to store the values for use in the closure body.
+> When a closure captures a value from its environment, it uses memory to store the values for use in the closure body.
+>

-The `move` keyword before the parameter list force the closure to take ownership of the values it uses in the environment
+> The `move` keyword before the parameter list force the closure to take ownership of the values it uses in the environment.
+>
+> If you want to force the closure to take ownership of the values it uses in the environment _even though the body of the closure doesn’t strictly need ownership_, you can use the `move` keyword before the parameter list.

 ```rust
 fn main() {